yext/chat-core/etc/chat-core.api.md

 }

 // @public
-export function ProvideChatCore(config: ChatConfig): ChatCore_2;
+export function provideChatCore(config: ChatConfig): ChatCore;

-// Warning: (ae-internal-missing-underscore) The name "ProvideChatCoreInternal" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "provideChatCoreInternal" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function ProvideChatCoreInternal(config: ChatConfig, internal: InternalConfig): ChatCore_2;
+export function provideChatCoreInternal(config: ChatConfig, internal: InternalConfig): ChatCore;

 // @public
 export type RawResponse = Response | Response_2;